Language Models as Continuous Self-Evolving Data Engineers: Methodology

-\textbf{Reward-Based Generation} For each seed data point, we compare the reward value generated in the previous step to a given threshold $V$.
-If the reward value is below $V$, it indicates that the dataset is poorly distributed across topics or tasks related to this data, potentially lacking high-quality examples.
-To mitigate the impact of data distribution deficiencies on model performance, we employ the few-shot learning \citep{brown2020language} technique to prompt the model to generate new instructions based on the original data.
-These new instructions are then fed into $M_t$ to generate new responses, exploring the same topics as the original instructions but with higher quality.
-The resulting data is used for instruction tuning after further processing.
+For each seed example, we compare the reward value $\bar{\mathcal{S}}_i$ generated in the previous step to a given threshold $V$.
+Typically, $V$ is set to 7.0 based on empirical observations.
+If $\bar{\mathcal{S}}_i$ is below $V$, it indicates that the dataset is poorly distributed across topics or tasks related to this data, potentially lacking high-quality examples.
+We define the set of low-quality examples as $D_{\text{lq}} = \{ (x_i, y_i) \mid \bar{\mathcal{S}}_i < V \}$.

+To address the challenges posed by data distribution deficiencies and enhance model performance, we employ few-shot learning \citep{brown2020language} and Chain-of-Thought (CoT) reasoning \citep{wei2022chain} to prompt the model to generate new instructions based on the original data.
+Specifically, for every subpar example $(x_i, y_i) \in D_{\text{lq}}$, $K$ new instructions $\{x^{'}_{ij}\}^K_{j=1}=M_t(x_i, y_i;\mathcal{P}^s)$ are created with few-shot prompt $\mathcal{P}^s$.
+These newly minted instructions are subsequently input into the model $M_t$, yielding fresh responses $y^{'}_{ij}=M_t(x^{'}_{ij})$.
+The resultant instruction-response pairs $\{(x^{'}_{ij}, y^{'}_{ij})\}^{N, K}_{i,j=1}$ explore the same topics as the original instructions but with higher quality, used for instruction tuning after further processing.

-If the reward value meets or exceeds $V$, it suggests that this data is effective at instructing the model to accomplish that corresponding task.
-To enhance this, we utilize the few-shot learning technique to prompt the model to generate new, intentionally flawed responses containing misleading information.
-These generated responses form preference pairs with the original ones, which can then be used for preference learning in subsequent steps.
+Conversely, if the reward value meets or exceeds $V$, it suggests that this data is effective at instructing the model to accomplish that corresponding task.
+Formally, we define the set of high-quality examples as $D_{\text{hq}} = \{ (x_i, y_i) \mid \bar{\mathcal{S}}_i \geq V \}$.

+To further enhance the dataset, we utilize few-shot learning and COT to prompt the model to generate new, intentionally flawed responses containing misleading information.
+For each high-quality example $(x_i, y_i) \in D_{\text{hq}}$, we generate $K$ flawed responses $\{y^{\text{fl}}_{ij}\}^K_{j=1} = M_t(x_i, y_i;\mathcal{P}^p)$.
+These flawed responses and the original ones are jointly sorted based on their reward values, forming preference pairs that can be used for preference learning.

 \definecolor{myred}{RGB}{255,0,0} \definecolor{mygreen}{RGB}{0,128,0} \definecolor{LightCyan}{rgb}{0.8, 0.9, 1}